 By the way, the school nutrition department where your kids go to school would be more than happy to have you as a guest to try the food being served.
 Just go to the district website and click on the Food and Nutrition Department.
 My experience has been that they want you to share their sense of pride in the local delicious diversity that they serve as a part of your community.

-As I have worked my way down the east coast I have always taken away something from restaurants.
-Whether it is a technique, preparation, a specific recipe, etc… there is always something to be learned.
-In 2012 I spent some time in a Philadelphia kitchen that was one of the most creative I have ever been in.
+As I have worked my way down the East Coast, I have always taken away something from restaurants.
+Whether it is a technique, preparation, a specific recipe, etc…there is always something to be learned.
+I spent some time in a Philadelphia kitchen that was one of the most creative places I have ever been in.
 We would manipulate products in directions that I had not considered possible before; such as juicing onions for a soup.
 There were also items on that menu that were so easy and so delicious, you would wish you had thought of them first.

-Well, the recipe that I am offering is one that combines both: easy preparation and wonderful manipulation of the product.
-This is a tried and true recipe that never came off the menu, and its preparation is simple enough that one can serve a restaurant quality menu item at home.
+The recipe I am offering is one that combines both easy preparation and wonderful manipulation of the product.
+This is a tried-and-true recipe that never came off the menu, and its preparation is simple enough that one can serve a restaurant quality menu item at home.

 Prep Time: 30 minutes

 CVap Cook & Hold Settings: 165: 0: 2:00 hours

 - 2 Tbs Thyme, picked, minced